daftfox/rev-service/README.md

 ## Firmata
 [Firmata](http://firmata.org/wiki/Main_Page) is a protocol that allows near-realtime communication between a host and client device.
 It can be used to read values or execute specific actions, such as performing serial UART communication.
-Rev makes use of the [firmata.js](https://github.com/firmata/firmata.js/tree/master/packages/firmata.js) library, in conjunction with
-[EtherPort](https://www.npmjs.com/package/etherport) and [SerialPort](https://www.npmjs.com/package/serialport) to handle the transport layer.
+Rev makes use of the [firmata.js](https://github.com/firmata/firmata.js/tree/master/packages/firmata.js) library, in conjunction with [SerialPort](https://www.npmjs.com/package/serialport) to handle the transport layer for serial connections.

 Devices are able to connect over ethernet and serial USB interfaces, although no guarantees can be given about latencies when using ethernet.